 A catastrophe situation officially declared by the insurance commissioner or governor, according to state law.
 Registration may be required, but no permanent license should be required of a nonresident adjuster who is sent on behalf of an insurer for the purpose of investigating or adjusting a loss or a series of losses resulting from a catastrophe.

-A person employed solely to obtain facts surrounding a claim or furnish technical assistance to a licensed independent adjuster.
+A person employed solely to obtain facts surrounding a claim or furnish technical assistance to a licensed adjuster.

 An individual who is employed to investigate suspected fraudulent insurance claims but who does not adjust losses or determine claims payments.